trailofbits/algo/README.md

 Use the example command below to start an SSH tunnel by replacing `user` and `ip` with your own.
 Once the tunnel is setup, you can configure a browser or other application to use 127.0.0.1:1080 as a SOCKS proxy to route traffic through the Algo server.

  `ssh -D 127.0.0.1:1080 -f -q -C -N user@ip -i configs/ip_user.ssh.pem`

+## SSH into Algo Server

+To SSH into the Algo server for administrative purposes you can use the example command below by replacing `ip` with your own:

+ `ssh ubuntu@ip -i ~/.ssh/algo.pem`

+If you find yourself regularly logging into Algo then it will be useful to load your Algo ssh key automatically.
+Add the following snippet to the bottom of `~/.bash_profile` to add it to your shell environment permanently.

+ `ssh-add ~/.ssh/algo > /dev/null 2>&1`

 ## Adding or Removing Users